UrielCh/dyn-ingress/README.md

 - `INGRESS.{NAMESPACE}.{IngresName}.1.port` Service pod port
 - `INGRESS.{NAMESPACE}.{IngresName}.1.targetPort` Service pod targetPort
 - `HTTP_PORT` Dyn-ingress pod will listen to this port for his ingress index

+To fin the current available routes, dyn-ingress will create two extra entry point route per configuration, the vrevious configuration will add `/no-lb-service/` and `/no-lb-service` that will return a json list of available nodes.

 ### Ingress K3d sample configuration